Yogeswarachary/Frontend-React/README.md

 # React_Frontend
-This repository contains the react front simple projects
+This project is an assignment task from the internshala.com